 Advantages of CardioLog Analytics SaaS over the Microsoft Office 365 Adoption Content Pack in Power BI

-- Product: while Power BI is shaped as a broad dashboarding tool and it’s new Content Pack is focused on presenting a high level adoption matrix of Office 365 apps, CardioLog Analytics on the contrary, is designed as a dedicated Analytics solution for SharePoint / Office 365 and Social platforms (i.e., Yammer, Sitrion and more).
+- Product: while Power BI is shaped as a broad dashboarding tool and its new Content Pack is focused on presenting a high-level adoption matrix of Office 365 apps.
+On the other hand, CardioLog Analytics is designed as a dedicated analytics solution for SharePoint / Office 365 and social platforms (i.e., Yammer, Sitrion and more).
 As such, it provides in-depth analytics and insights on the portal and particularly its user behavior.

 - Value: whereas the Power BI Content Pack can help users see where adoption issues exist (which groups, sites or users have low adoption), CardioLog Analytics provides this information and much more.
 The insights CardioLog Analytics provides enable users to take action, thus helping them increase adoption and improve the portal overall.
-In addition, it offers additional metrics that users can leverage to ease migration and increase engagement.
+In addition, CardioLog offers metrics that users can leverage to ease migration and increase engagement.

 CardioLog Analytics enables you to filter reports or aggregate data flexibly based on a variety of information

 - Portal Tree – CardioLog Analytics generates a tree view of the portal which makes it easy to filter any report by the part of the portal you are interested in, whether it’s a site collection, subsite, a list or a library, a particular item or any combination.
 Using the tree structure, you can aggregate the usage data by any part of the portal – so you can get statistics not only per URL but also see what the total statistics are for an entire site, list or library.

 - User data from any source – segment and filter any report based on user information coming from Active Directory, SharePoint User Profiles (including custom attributes), SharePoint groups, Yammer or any other data source.